Nom-nom-hub/blueprint-kit/templates/commands/checklist.md

    - Anti-Abstraction Principle: Verify unnecessary abstractions are avoided
    - Integration-First Testing: Ensure real-world testing is prioritized

-11. Save all checklists to the `.blueprint/.blueprint/specs/[FEATURE_DIR]/checklists/` directory.
+11. CREATE OR OVERWRITE all checklists in the `.blueprint/specs/[FEATURE_DIR]/checklists/` directory.

 12. Report completion with:
    - Paths to all generated checklists